 Whether you are a survival enthusiast or looking to get into competitive knife throwing, you are going to want the best throwing knives you can find.
-In this guide we’ll walk you through some options to get you on target without breaking the bank.
+But is there a single best throwing knife?
+What about knives for newbies?
+Does it matter where I buy them?
+In this guide we’ll walk you through the steps and options to get you on target without breaking the bank.

 A throwing knife is made with a simple objective in mind.
 To land on target.
 And, while it may be tempting to buy something that looks “cool,” any expert will tell you that simple is the way to go.
 Quality, durability and length/weight ratio is way you will select the best throwing knives, not their design.
 As a matter of fact, many throwing knives skip the fancy handle entirely and go straight for an all steel design.
 From blade to handle.